-ΑII development proposals concessions that could lead to projects affect the Outstanding may Universal Value of a World Heritage Site should be submitted by States Parties to the World Heritage Committee via the UNESCO World Heritage Centre (the Secretariat to the Convention).
-Proposals should be submitted before a decision on permitting funding, implementation is taken by the State Party, in line with Paragraph 172 of the Operational Guidelines (see Box 3).
+All development proposals and/or concessions that could lead to projects affect the Outstanding which may Universal Value of a World Heritage Site should be submitted by States Parties to the World Heritage Committee via the UNESCO World Heritage Centre (the Secretariat to the Convention).
+Proposals should be submitted before a decision on permitting their funding, or implementation is taken by the State Party, in line with Paragraph 172 of the Operational Guidelines (see Box 3).
 Early notification is important as this offers an early and effective opportunity for engagement, and helps to ensure that resources are not wasted in developing proposals that are incompatible with the long-term protection of a World Heritage Site.